Originally published in Backbench.

-The Prime Minister’s rumoured hand-outs to Northern industrial and mining constituencies in return for backing her Brexit deal is cynical in the extreme.
-Northern Labour politicians, though they despair for regional investment, must not accept Conservative ‘charity’.
-In weaponising government credit, Theresa May has invalidated austerity as a necessary political project.
-Now Labour can fight the next general election with a credible alternative.
+The Prime Minister’s rumoured hand-outs to Northern industrial and mining constituencies in return for backing her Brexit deal are, as far as the region’s inhabitants are concerned, cynical in the extreme.
+Northern Labour politicians, though they despair for regional investment, are being warned not to accept Conservative ‘charity’.
+In weaponising government credit, it appears that Theresa May has invalidated austerity as a necessary political project, freeing up Labour to fight the next general election with a seemingly credible alternative.

-The choice facing Labour politicians is a tough one.
+Of course, we all know the choice facing Labour politicians remains a tough one.
 Many are inclined to push for Remain, while the majority of Labour constituencies voted to Leave.
 Seven Labour MPs voted for Graham Brady’s amendment to find ‘alternative arrangements’ to the Irish backstop, while fourteen rebelled against Yvette Cooper’s Corbyn-backed attempt to prevent no-deal.

-Above all else, this is an insulting political gesture which undermines the real-life suffering caused by Conservative cutbacks in both the North and the Midlands.
+Above all else, this is a dangerous political gesture which seems to undermine the real-life suffering caused by Conservative cutbacks in both the North and the Midlands.
 To accept handouts would undo decades of staunch Labour support in the expectation that an eventual left-wing government would take regional underinvestment seriously.
 Defecting to the Conservatives now would be madness.

 Gateshead Council is a case in point.
 This year, it has been allocated the same local central government budget as the borough of Westminster – which stands at around £200 million for the coming financial year.
 Gateshead has one of the lowest council-tax bases in the country due to low property value, and the highest demands for social care due to high levels of deprivation.
 Westminster, on the other hand, regularly generates yearly revenue of over £40 million through parking-ticket fines alone, notwithstanding high council tax income and business rate revenue.
 For both constituencies to be given the same local government support is evidence that austerity only exists where the government wants it to.